top of page

 Title: Modelling the outburst flood from Lhonak Glacial Lake of Sikkim Himalaya for GLOF risk assessment using GIS and HEC-RAS.

-National Seminar on Negotiating Nature, Culture and the Future at the Department of Geography, Presidency University, Kolkata, India from Feb 28- Mar 01, 2019. [details ]
+National Seminar on Negotiating Nature, Culture and the Future: Presidency University, Kolkata, India: (Feb 28 - Mar 01) [details ]

 Title: First-Pass GIS-based MC-LCP method for GLOF modelling in the data-poor Himalayan region.

-Royal Geographical Society's Annual International Conference at Cardiff University, UK from Aug 28-31, 2018. [details]
+Royal Geographical Society's Annual International Conference (RGS-IBG): Cardiff University, United Kingdom: (Aug 28-31) [details]

 Title: Dynamics of Land Use Change in the Middle Teesta Watershed (India) between Pre-Monsoon and Post-Monsoon Study Periods, Using Remote Sensing and GIS Technique.